DRAGNLabs/injectable-alignment-model/README.md

 ##### Preparing Tokenizer

-Llama is designed to use SentencePiece tokenizer (https://github.com/google/sentencepiece).
+Llama is designed to use [SentencePiece](https://github.com/google/sentencepiece).
 To prepare the tokenizer, you can either:

 - Train a new tokenizer from scratch based on your data.
 - Use the original Llama 2 tokenizer trained by Meta.